Introduction

 This section contains information on

-Talk to the outgoing or a previous HLO about what Health Liaison work has been performed in your Intergroup before you were appointed to the post.
-Hopefully the outgoing or previous HLO will be able to carry out a full handover, including records of the work performed, contacts, and resources.
+Talk to outgoing or previous HLOs about work in your Intergroup before you were appointed.
+Hopefully they will be able to handover any records, contacts, and resources.

 Attend Intergroup meetings and report on health activity.
 Send these reports to the Regional HLO.